Transparency of the Regulatory System

-The Jamaican judicial system has a long tradition of being fair but court cases can take years or even decades to resolve.
-The new Chief Justice, appointed in 2018, has articulated plans to streamline the delivery of judgments, by bringing greater levels of efficiency to court administration and targeting throughput rates in line with international best practice.
-Efforts are currently underway to clear the backlog of court cases by the end of 2019 and provide hearing date certainty and disposition of cases within 24 months, barring exceptional circumstances.
-The deployment of new courtrooms and the appointment of additional High Court Judges are indicators of Jamaica’s commitment to justice reform.
+The Jamaican judicial system has a long tradition of being fair, but court cases can take years or even decades to resolve.
+A new Chief Justice appointed in 2018 has set aggressive benchmarks to streamline the delivery of judgments, bring greater levels of efficiency to court administration, and target throughput rates in line with international best practice.
+Efforts are currently underway to provide hearing date certainty and disposition of cases within 24 months, barring exceptional circumstances.
+The deployment of new courtrooms and the appointment of additional Appeal Court Judges are indicators of Jamaica’s commitment to justice reform.

-Challenges with dispute resolution usually reflect broader problems within the court system including long delays and resource constraints, according to many companies.
+Challenges with dispute resolution usually reflect broader problems within the court system, including long delays and resource constraints.
 Subsequent enforcement of court decisions or arbitration awards is usually adequate, and the local court will recognize the enforcement of an international arbitration award.

 A specialized Commercial Court was established in 2001 to expedite the resolution of commercial cases.
 The rules do not make it mandatory for commercial cases to be filed in the Commercial Court and the Court is largely underutilized by litigants.

-Jamaica ranked 127 in the 2019 Doing Business Report for the length of time taken for the enforcement of contracts in the courts.
+Jamaica ranked 119 in the 2019 Doing Business Report on the metric of enforcement of contracts, scoring 64.8 in the length of time taken for enforcement, 43.6 for costs associated with litigation and 52.8 on the quality of judicial processes.

 Laws and Regulations on Foreign Direct Investment

-There are no specific laws or regulations directly targeted to foreign investment.
+There are no specific laws or regulations specifically related to foreign investment.
 Since foreign companies are treated similar to Jamaican companies when investing, the relevant sections of the applicable laws are applied equally.

 Competition and Anti-Trust Laws